k-lpmg/xcode-build-script-for-carthage/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-lightgrey.svg?style=flat)](https://raw.githubusercontent.com/k-lpmg/RealmWrapper/master/LICENSE)

-If you use [Carthage](https://github.com/Carthage/Carthage) as the library dependency manager, you must manually configure the framework path to Build phases and Build settings in XCode after run 'carthage update'.
+If you're using [Carthage](https://github.com/Carthage/Carthage) as the library dependency manager, you must manually configure the framework path to Build phases and Build settings in XCode after run 'carthage update'.
 However, using this script after run 'carthage update' eliminates the need to manually configure the framework path.

 After `carthage update`, this script add a `run script` for [Carthage](https://github.com/Carthage/Carthage) to Build Phases, set up `frameworks dependency` and add `framework search paths` to Build Settings